ArveVM/Nordpool_additional_cost/README.md

-# Nordpool 'additional_costs'
+# Nordpool 'additional_cost'
-Templating tool to assist integrations: Nordpool or Priceanalyzer
+Templating tool to assist the two integrations fetching Nordpool-spot prices; Nordpool and Priceanalyzer

 ## Tired of updating additional_costs every time your power-company or government changes some minor parameters?